cagov/wordpress-to-github/README.md

 ### endpoints.json

-Contains the projects to process with the service.
+`WordpressSync/endpoints.json` contains the projects to process with the service.

 ```json
 {